-Christine Havrilla, who has 12 albums, 3 EPs and over 15 years of local and national touring under her musical belt, is known for bringing her “well-built, catchy, smart tunes” (Upstage …
+Christine Havrilla, who has 12 albums, 3 EPs and over 15 years of local and national touring under her musical belt, is known for bringing her “well-built, catchy, smart tunes” (Upstage Magazine) …

 by Len Lear

 If you go to the weekly Pastorius Park outdoor concert on Wednesday, July 17, starting at 7:30 p.m., you are in for a treat.
 You probably should not wear socks because if you do, singer/songwriter Christine Havrilla and her band, Gypsy Fuzz, will knock them right off.

 Most people attending any concert will want to know what genre of music they’ll be hearing – classical, rock, jazz, blues, country, folk, etc. For Havrilla that is a problem because her music cannot be pigeonholed.
 It is a spicy gumbo of many different types of music, which she refers to as “Neofunkadelicfolkpoptwangrock.”

 Self-taught from the age of 5 and growing up in Pottstown with a musical family, Havrilla wins crowds over wherever she goes with her musical innovation, heartfelt lyrics and her guitar a mere extension of herself.
 (She has also lived in King of Prussia, Conshohocken, Havertown and Bryn Mawr and currently resides in Milton, Delaware.)
 At Pastorius Park she will have a full band, including Keith Giosa on bass, Dan Kauffman on electric guitar, Rob Schnell on drums and Gretchen Schultz on backing vocals.